Gorav Jindal

 prof_pic.jpg

-My research focuses on algebraic complexity theory, which deals with the complexity of algebraic objects, such as polynomials.
-Additionally, I am also interested in computational complexity in general.
-Recently, I have also started pursuing several research directions in automata theory, with a particular interest in the computational aspects of formal power series and their rationality.
+My research focuses on algebraic complexity theory, which studies the complexity of algebraic objects such as polynomials.
+More broadly, I am also interested in computational complexity theory.
+Recently, I have begun exploring several problems in automata theory, with a particular emphasis on the computational aspects of formal power series and their rationality.

 Previously, I was a Postdoctoral Researcher at the Max Planck Institute for Software Systems (MPI-SWS), working with Joël Ouaknine, and at Facets of Complexity and the Institut für Mathematik, TU Berlin, collaborating with Prof. Dr. Peter Bürgisser.